 - Checking you are legally entitled to work in the UK.

-- Assessing qualifications for a particular job or task.
+- Assessing your qualifications for a particular job or task.

-- If you fail to provide certain information when requested, we may be prevented from complying with our legal obligations (such as to ensure the health and safety of our workers), engaging you in the recruitment process, and/or offering you a job or confirming an offer of employment.
+If you fail to provide certain information when requested, we may be prevented from complying with our legal obligations (such as to ensure the health and safety of our workers), engaging with you in the recruitment process, offering you a job or confirming an offer of employment.

 - We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 - Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 How we use particularly sensitive personal information

 “Special categories” of sensitive personal information (such as information relating to your race or ethnic origin, health, etc) require higher levels of protection.
 We need to have further justification for processing this type of personal information, which may include the following circumstances:

 - In limited circumstances, with your explicit written consent.

 - Where we need to carry out our legal obligations and the processing is carried out in accordance with our data protection policy.